richmahn/en_tn/isa/front/intro.md

 Jews and Christians have interpreted many passages in Isaiah to be about the Messiah.
 In 9:1-7, Isaiah described a child being born who would rule over David's kingdom.
 In chapter 11, Isaiah described a descendant of David who would have God's spirit upon him.
 Several prophecies in chapters 40-66 are about "the servant."
 This servant will comfort the people, rule righteously, and suffer so that God will forgive the people for sinning against him.
 The New Testament writers interpret these prophecies to be about Jesus Christ.

-#### What did Isaiah mean by "the last days"? ####
+#### What did Isaiah mean by the "last days"? ####

-The Book of Isaiah was one of the first books to include prophesies about the last days, that is, the end times.
+Isaiah prophesied of the "last days" (2:2) as some later or final period of time.
+The New Testament writers understood the "last days" to be the church age (Acts 2:17, Hebrews 1:2).
+The Book of Isaiah was one of the first books to include prophesies about the last days.
 Isaiah explained that in the last days there would be a future kingdom of Israel.
 Jerusalem would be its main city.
 And people from all over the world will go there to learn about Yahweh and worship him.

 ## Part 3: Important Translation Issues ##